ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

     file through the `params`.
 By using `params` the subtitle is automatically adjusted when you render the file.
   - `params` with options for the study programme and report:
-    - `version`: the version of the report
+    - `versie`: the version of the report
-    - `success`: the type of success for which we make a fairness analysis (e.g. Retention after 1 year, Retention after 2 years, etc.)
+    - `succes`: the type of success for which we make a fairness analysis (e.g. Retention after 1 year, Retention after 2 years, etc.)
     - `model`: the name of the model.
 The model name can have the same name as the success parameter.
+    - `propedeusediploma`: whether to take a propedeutic degree into account or not (false or true)
     - `use_synthetic_data`: whether to use synthetic data (false or true).
     - `recreateplots`: whether you want to recreate the plots (false or true)
-    - `faculty`: the faculty for which the report is created
-    - `course name`: the full name of the study programme
-    - `study programme`: the code of the study programme
+    - `opleiding`: the code of the study programme
-    - `trainingform`: the type of education in full (full-time, part-time, dual)
-    - `training form_abbreviation`: the type of education abbreviated (VT, DT, DU)
+    - `opleidingsvorm_afkorting`: the type of education abbreviated (VT, DT, DU)
-    - `entry selection`: whether the study programme has entry selection (false or true).
+    - `instroomselectie`: whether the study programme has entry selection (false or true).
 Based on this, variable `Rank` is enclosed or not.
   - `includes` with options to show or hide parts of pages
     - `introduction`: show or hide the introduction
     - `model_lr`: build the linear regression model or not